an-les-son/codecademy-html/README.md

 # Instructions

-In the code editor to the right, type your name in between <h1> and </h1>, then press Run.
+In the code editor to the right, type your name in between h1 and h1